maxrdz/astron.libwasm/README.md

 # Building from Source

+The following instructions assume that you're using a Linux based or Unix-like Operating System.

 Before compiling the source code, you first need to generate the Makefile using CMake.
 **NOTE:** You need to run `emcmake` to run cmake so that it sets the various environment variables that are needed for CMake to generate for the em++ compiler.